 Kris says

-We have used versions of these over the years.
-They are great until we forget to update them.
+We have used versions of these printable cleaning checklists over the years.
+They are great until we forget to actually check them.
 Ha!
-Luckily, the kiddos are getting better about doing their chores without being asked (most of the time)
+Luckily, the kiddos are getting better about doing their chores without being asked (most of the time).

 Roxanne Justiz says

-I love this idea!
+I love this cleaning chores list idea!
 Kids are always willing to do things when they find it fun.
 I love to turn up the music to whatever they like to listen to.
 Times flies like that.
-I appreciate all these tips Scarlet and will put them to use!
+I appreciate all these age-appropriate chores tips and will put them to use!
 Keep these amazing gems of wisdom coming our way!
 Shalom